 Each year the city of Barcelona swells with runners from all over the world who visit the city for the annual Barcelona Marathon (known locally as the Zurich Marató).
-Those planning on participating in this year´s marathon, which will be taking place on March 13th, 2016, should start thinking about registering soon and training, if they haven´t already.
-As of two months before the event date, there were already 15,000 registered participants.
-Over 17,000 runners are expected to participate.
+Those planning on participating in this year´s 41st edition marathon, which will be taking place on March 10th, 2019, should start thinking about registering soon and training if they haven´t already.
+As of one and a half month before the event date, there were already 12,500 registered participants.
+Over 20,000 runners participated in 2017 and a similar number of participants is expected to participate this year.
 Tens of thousands of spectators are expected to line the route and cheer on the participants.

 History of the Marathon

 The first Barcelona Marathon took place in 1978, in the coastal village of Mataró, about 15 km northeast of the Costa Brava.
 It was almost exactly the same course run during the Olympic Summer Games in 1992.
 In 2001 the marathon became a pure city marathon.
 However, in 2005 it was relocated to the area between Castelldefels, Gavá and Sitges due to a lack of approval from the city.
 In 2006 then cooperation between the city and the organization was finally worked out and the Barcelona Marathon could finally take place in Barcelona.
 In the year 2014, around 15,000 people reached the finish line.
 The winners were Ethiopian Abayu Getachew Girma (2:10:45) in the men´s category and Kenyan Frashia Nyambura Waithaka (2:32:26) in the women´s category.